MIT-SPARK/Awesome-DCIST-T4/README.md

 colcon build --continue-on-error --symlink-install popd
 ```

+## Python environments

+For the time being, we are assuming different modules can run with different python environments,
+although in the coming months we may want to use a single python environment.
+These environments should be created in the directory `$DCIST_ENV` by the `install/python_setup.sh` script.

+To run different modules with different environments, it is important that the ROS packages are built **without** `--symlink-install`.

+## Running

 You should be able to load a tmuxp launch file by navigating to
 `awesome-dcist-t4/dcist_launch_system/tmux` and running